 - or by e-mailing them

-However, if you wish to retain your current insurance cover, you will need to provide us with a copy of your medical insurance card (e.g. the European Health Insurance Card, which can be obtained from the authorities in your home country).
-In this case, all related contributions will have to be borne by you.
+If you already have health insurance that you would prefer to retain during your traineeship, you need to provide us with a copy of your medical insurance card (e.g. the European Health Insurance Card , which can be obtained from the authorities in your home country).
+In this case, you will have to pay all related contributions yourself and have to ensure that your own health insurance is providing for sufficient coverage and meets the requirements for health insurance in Germany.Staff Rules: health insurance

 Participation in the ECB’s accident insurance scheme is compulsory for all trainees.
 It provides 24-hour worldwide cover against all work-related accidents.
-The insurance also provides for work-related accidental death and disability benefits.
+It also covers work-related accidental death and disability benefits.

 Cost of accident insurance

-For trainees, the total premium for this insurance is borne fully by the ECB.
+For trainees, the total premium for this insurance is paid fully by the ECB.

 Cover for dependants